Understanding MRSA Infection -- the Basics

 Studies have shown that rates of CA-MRSA infection are growing fast.
 One study of children in south Texas found that cases of CA-MRSA had a 14-fold increase between 1999 and 2001.

-CA-MRSA skin infections have been identified among certain populations that share close quarters or experience more skin-to-skin contact.
+CA-MRSA skin infections have been identified among certain populations that share close quarters or have more skin-to-skin contact.
 Examples are team athletes, military recruits, and prison inmates.
-However, more and more CA-MRSA infections are being seen in the general community, especially in certain geographic regions.
+But more and more CA-MRSA infections are being seen in the general community, especially in certain geographic regions.